aarzt21/MasterThesisETHZ/AFML/readme.md

-*Advances in Financial Machine Learning* is the main reference used for the master thesis.
+- *Advances in Financial Machine Learning* is the main reference used for the master thesis.
+- Some additional resources are also available